JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 I’m not too sure when exactly it happened.
 Pretty sure I was 10 or 11 years old at the time which would have placed it happening square in 1978 or 1979.
 Regardless, it happened during Hanukkah withthe family in Eastchester.

-Nobody in my direct family was from Eastchester, but my brothers in-laws lived in Eastchester.
+Nobody in my direct family was from Eastchester, but my brother’s in-laws lived in Eastchester.

 ***